tanveer-kader/searching-sorting/README.md

 Sorting is the process of arranging elements of a data structure.
 ### Q: Are these that important to think about?
 Yes!
 No Doubt!
 We do a lot of searching and sorting in our daily life.
 From searching our favourite T-shirt from drawer to searching a product in an online store.
-Have you ever wondered about having a sweet dish after the dinner why not erlier.
-Who can forget the struggle arranging the extra papers in exams?
+Have you ever wondered about having a sweet dish after the dinner why not erlier?
+Who can forget the struggle behind arranging those extra papers in exams?
 ## Insertion Sort
 ### General Working Princple
 - Considers the whole array as sorted and unsorted sub-array